 As with the aforementioned 2013 Chr.Ward C900 Worldtimer GMT, Christopher Ward uses the same ETA 2893 self-winding caliber that is equipped with the same JJ03 complication module.
 Designed by Johannes Jahnke (the same Swiss-based watchmaker who created the Big Moonphase complication for their 2015 C9 Moonphase Automatic and the “jumping hour” module for the C9 Jumping Hour MKII model that went on sale in 2015,) the module turns the main hour hand that was originally designed to circle the dial once every 12 hours into a 24-hour pointer -the same as the secondary GMT hour hand- turning a normal GMT watch into a slightly easier to read dual-time one (Fun fact: some brands that want the same functionality on a budget simply remove the 12-hour pointer and use the secondary 24-hour hand to point time on the dial and a rotating bezel.
 Check this ruggedly brilliant Glycine Airman 1953 Vintage Automatic Limited Edition (ref.
 3904.14.TB9) for example.)

-This particular version of the caliber goes even further and replaces the GMT indicator pointer with a revolving “time disk” making the watch even more legible once you get used to the new dial.
+This particular version of the caliber goes even further and replaces the GMT indicator pointer with a revolving “time disk” making the dial even more legible once you get used to the new dial.

 The movement’s finish, too, became ever so slightly more upscale, mainly thanks to the new design of the oscillating weight.
 Now featuring a Colimacon finish with the “CHRISTOPHER WARD” inscription filled with deep blue lacquer, the mechanism makes a lot stronger impression than the one that powered the 2013 version that featured nothing more exciting than the usual vertical stripes and the old “CW” logo.
-To understand how proud the British brand is about the refinished caliber, just look how wide is the new opening on the screw-down back: they clearly did their best in order to show the modified ETA 2893 in all of its classic glory.
+To understand how proud the British brand is about the refinished caliber, just look how wide is the new opening on the screw-down back: they did their best to show the modified ETA 2893 in all of its classic glory.

 Chr.
 Ward doesn’t say anything about how the mechanism was adjusted, but the official +20/-20 seconds per day rate of deviation says enough: in terms of accuracy, it’s nothing to write home about.
 Also, given the timekeeper’s relatively low price point, I would also suggest saving some cash for an inaugural visit to a service station for some proper regulation work.
 Other than that, ETA 2893 is a great workhorse caliber that is definitely worth its money.